AI-READI/ai-readi-dataset-mock/main/v1.0.0/README.md

 ## Resources
 All of our data files are in formats that are accessible with free software commonly used for such data types so no specific software is required.
 Some useful resources related to this dataset are listed below:
-- Documentation of the dataset: [docs.aireadi.org](https://docs.aireadi.org/)
+- Documentation of the dataset: [docs.aireadi.org](https://docs.aireadi.org/) (see 'Dataset v1.0.0' for this version of the dataset)
 - Dataset mock-up: [GitHub template](https://github.com/AI-READI/ai-readi-dataset-mock-up)
 - AI-READI project website: [aireadi.org](https://aireadi.org/)
 - Zenodo community of the AI-READI project: [zenodo.org/communities/aireadi](https://zenodo.org/communities/aireadi)